Kraballa/MarkWiki/readme.md

 Basic wiki-like interface for a set of markdown files.
 Create a folder called `text` inside this directory and paste all your markdown files.
 This file serves as a readme for GitHub as well as the homepage of the Wiki.

 ## Features
-- automatically generated sitemap per directory with navigation options
 - markdown rendering via [python-markdown](https://www.linode.com/docs/guides/how-to-use-python-markdown-to-convert-markdown-to-html/) with a few extensions
+- automatic table-of-contents generation
-- no editing, just viewing
+- directory viewing and navigation (sitemap)
-- relative in-markdown links work
+- support for relative links inside markdown and images

-- image support
+There is currently no support for in-browser editing.

 ## Paths
 - `/`: renders this readme